logzio/logz-docs/_source/user-guide/tokens/shared-tokens.md

 * To add a new filter,
   type a brief **description**,
   copy in the name of a **log field** and the exact **value**.
 Then click **Add**.
-  You can add your new token filter to any of your shared tokens.
+  You can attach your new token filter to any of your shared tokens.

     For example, your could add a filter for a particular environment, with a field `env` and the value `test`.